blockwatch-cc/tezos-api/content/explorer.md

 `branch_height` *int64*  | Height of the branch block this op refers to.
 `branch_depth` *int64*   | Count of blocks between branch block and block including this op.
 `branch` *hash*          | Block hash of the branch this op refers to.
+`entrypoint_id` *int64*  | Serial id of the called entrypoint, only relevant if the operation was a transaction, the receiver is a smart contract and call parameters are present.

 ### List of supported operation types